aws-samples/serverless-patterns/lambda-durable-investigation-escalation/README.md

 ## Key Features

 - ✅ **Fully Event-Driven** — Automatically triggered by DevOps Agent events via EventBridge; no manual invocation required
-- ✅ **No Compute Charges During Wait** — Function is suspended while waiting for human response
+- ✅ **No Compute Charges During Wait** — Function is suspended while waiting for a human response
 - ✅ **Configurable Timeout** — Acknowledgment timeout duration configurable via SAM template parameter
 - ✅ **Agent Space Filtering** — Optionally filter events to a specific DevOps Agent space
 - ✅ **Extensible Integration Points** — Incident ticket and notification operations are isolated as helper functions that can be replaced with calls to Jira, ServiceNow, PagerDuty, Opsgenie, or other ITSM tools